redhat-cop/infra.aap_configuration/roles/workflow_job_templates/README.md

 ### Workflow Data Structures
 This role accepts two data models.
 #### Simplified Workflow nodes
-A simple starightforward easy to maintain model using the var simplified_workflow_nodes.
+A simple straightforward easy to maintain model using the var simplified_workflow_nodes.
-However this is, not compatable with the schema option on the controller_workflow_job_template module and will result in errors.
+However this is, not compatible with the schema option on the controller_workflow_job_template module and will result in errors.
 Uses the variable 'simplified_workflow_nodes' to describe nodes as shown below.

 #### Simplified Workflow Node Data structure model